mspnp/aks-baseline-regulated/docs/additional-considerations.md

 ### Enable Network Watcher and Traffic Analytics

 Observability into your network is critical for compliance.
 [Network Watcher](https://learn.microsoft.com/azure/network-watcher/network-watcher-monitoring-overview), combined with [Traffic Analytics](https://learn.microsoft.com/azure/network-watcher/traffic-analytics) will help provide a perspective into traffic traversing your networks.
-This reference implementation will _attempt_ to deploy NSG Flow Logs and Traffic Analytics.
+This reference implementation will *attempt* to deploy NSG Flow Logs and Traffic Analytics.
 These features depend on a regional Network Watcher resource being installed on your subscription.
-Network Watchers are singletons in a subscription, and their creation is _usually_ automatic and  might exist in a resource group you do not have RBAC access to.
+Network Watchers are singletons in a subscription, and their creation is *usually* automatic and might exist in a resource group you do not have RBAC access to.
 We strongly encourage you to enable [NSG flow logs](https://learn.microsoft.com/azure/network-watcher/network-watcher-nsg-flow-logging-overview) on your AKS Cluster subnets, build agent subnets, Azure Application Gateway, and other subnets that may be a source of traffic into and out of your cluster.
-Ensure you're sending your NSG Flow Logs to a **V2 Storage Account** and set your retention period in the Storage Account for these logs to a value that is at least as long as your compliance needs (e.g. 90 days).
+Ensure you're sending your NSG Flow Logs to a **V2 Storage Account** and set your retention period in the Storage Account for these logs to a value that is at least as long as your compliance needs (such as 90 days).

 In addition to Network Watcher aiding in compliance considerations, it's also a highly valuable network troubleshooting utility.
 As your network is private and heavy with flow restrictions, troubleshooting network flow issues can be time consuming.
 Network Watcher can help provide additional insight when other troubleshooting means are not sufficient.